Working with Fire and Steel – Possible Pop Songs Volume Two

-Working with Fire and Steel – Possible Pop Songs Volume Two is the second studio album by English new wave and synth-pop band China Crisis, released on 31 October 1983 by Virgin Records.
+Working with Fire and Steel – Possible Pop Songs Volume Two is the second studio album by the English new wave and synth-pop band China Crisis, released on 31 October 1983 by Virgin Records.

 The album spent 16 weeks on the UK Albums Chart, peaking at No. 20 in February 1984.
-It includes the song "Wishful Thinking", which was a Top 10 hit on the UK Singles Chart.
+It includes the song "Wishful Thinking", which was a top-ten hit on the UK Singles Chart.

-Content and recording
+Background

+After releasing their debut studio album Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain in late 1982, China Crisis made their first major tour supporting Simple Minds.
+Augmented by bass guitarist Gary Johnson, oboe player Steve Levy and drummer Kevin Wilkinson, the band premiered the songs "Wishful Thinking", "Here Come a Raincloud" (then called "Watching the Rainclouds") and "A Golden Handshake for Every Daughter" on a BBC John Peel session in January 1983.
+Having toured with China Crisis, Johnson and Levy was added as full-time members of the band.

+Recording

-The songs "Wishful Thinking" and "Here Come a Raincloud" (then called "Watching the Rainclouds") were premiered on a BBC John Peel session in January 1983, along with "A Golden Handshake for Every Daughter", which was not included on the album but released as the b-side of the single "Tragedy and Mystery" in May.
-The album was recorded at Amazon Studios, Liverpool and The Manor Studio, Oxfordshire in 1983.
-Some of the songs had been written around the same time as the songs on the bands debut studio album, Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain (1982).
-The band also recorded the song "It's Never Too Late" during the sessions for the album, but it was dropped from the tracklisting for having a similar arrangement to "Wishful Thinking" and was later released on a limited edition 12" single of "Black Man Ray".
-The arrival of full time drummer Kevin Wilkinson into the band's line-up saw a much lesser reliance on electronic drums, and gave the album a markedly less synthetic sound than its predecessor.
+The album was recorded at Amazon Studios, Liverpool and completed at The Manor Studio, Oxfordshire in 1983.
+Some of the songs had been written around the same time as the songs on the band's debut studio album.
+The arrival of oboe and saxophone player Steve Levy and drummer Kevin Wilkinson into the band's line-up, along with the introduction of more session musicians, gave the album a markedly less synthetic sound than its predecessor.
+While the band made use of the then latest technology such as the emulator, introduced to them by producer Mike Howlett, they notably incorporated brass, woodwind and string instruments to their sound.
+During the album sessions the band also recorded the song "It's Never Too Late", but it was dropped due to its similarity to "Wishful Thinking" and was later released on a limited edition 12" single of "Black Man Ray".

+The song "Working with Fire and Steel" became the albums lead single and provided the album title.
+The additional "Possible Pop Songs" title was inspired by Jon Hassell's collaboration with Brian Eno on their studio album Fourth World, Vol. 1: Possible Musics (1980).

 Single releases

-"Tragedy and Mystery" was released as a single in May 1983 with "A Golden Handshake for Every Daughter" as the B-side, peaking at No. 46 on the UK Singles Chart.
+"Tragedy and Mystery" was released as a single in May 1983 with "A Golden Handshake for Every Daughter" as its B-side, peaking at No. 46 on the UK Singles Chart.
 The title track "Working with Fire and Steel" was released as a single a few weeks before the album in October 1983 with two non-album instrumentals, "Dockland" and "Forever I and I", on the B-side, reaching No. 48 in the UK.
 "Wishful Thinking" was released in December and became the bands first and only Top 10 hit in the UK, peaking at No. 9 in January 1984.
 The fourth and final single "Hanna Hanna" was released in March 1984 with a live version of "African and White" as the B-side, reaching No. 44.